Simplify your stack and build anything. Or everything.

 Swap in your own React components

-While designing the Payload Admin panel, we determined it should be as minimal and straightforward as possible to allow easy customization and control.
-There are many times where you may want to completely control how a whole view or a field works.
-You might even want to add in new views entirely.
-In order for Payload to support this level of customization without introducing versioning / future-proofing issues, Payload provides for a pattern to supply your own React components via your Payload config.
+The Payload Admin Panel is designed to be as minimal and straightforward as possible to allow for easy customization and full control over the UI.
+In order for Payload to support this level of customization, Payload provides a pattern for you to supply your own React components through your Payload Config.

 1